openSUSE/openSUSE-release-process/GM.md

 use nonftp2publishfilter.py tool

-#### clean up SLE-workarounds

-clean up the SLE-workarounds subproject.
-Check which packages got merged and remove them.
-Verify the remaining ones are progressing.

 #### sync with SLE

 some packages accidentally diverge from sle. try to merge as many as possible